Saharanpur Assembly constituency

-Saharanpur Assembly constituency is one of the 403 constituencies of the Uttar Pradesh Legislative Assembly, India.
+Saharanpur Dehat Assembly constituency is one of the 403 constituencies of the Uttar Pradesh Legislative Assembly, India.
 It is a part of the Saharanpur district and one of the five assembly constituencies in the Saharanpur Lok Sabha constituency.
-Saharanpur Assembly constituency came into existence in 1955 as a result of the "Final Order DC (1953–1955)".
+Saharanpur Dehat Assembly constituency came into existence in 1955 as a result of the "Final Order DC (1953–1955)".
 The extant and serial number of this constituency was last defined in "Delimitation of Parliamentary and Assembly Constituencies Order, 2008".

 Wards / Areas

 Saharanpur assembly constituency comprises the following Wards / areas.